scikit-learn-contrib/metric-learn/doc/supervised.rst

 Local Fisher Discriminant Analysis (:py:class:`LFDA <metric_learn.LFDA>`)

 `LFDA` is a linear supervised dimensionality reduction method which effectively combines the ideas of `Linear Discriminant Analysis <https://en.wikipedia.org/wiki/Linear_discriminant_analysis>` and Locality-Preserving Projection .
-It is particularly useful when dealing with multi-modality, where one ore more classes consist of separate clusters in input space.
+It is particularly useful when dealing with multi-modality, where one or more classes consist of separate clusters in input space.
 The core optimization problem of LFDA is solved as a generalized eigenvalue problem.

-The algorithm define the Fisher local within-/between-class scatter matrix :math:`\mathbf{S}^{(w)}/ \mathbf{S}^{(b)}` in a pairwise fashion:
+The algorithm defines the Fisher local within-/between-class scatter matrix :math:`\mathbf{S}^{(w)}/ \mathbf{S}^{(b)}` in a pairwise fashion:

 .. math::